robseb/rsyocto/README.md

         * Allows to pre-install any files or operating systems to a SD-Card image
         * **Boot image (.img) file generation** for distributing embedded Linux Distributions
         * Dynamic mode: *Partition size = Size of the files to add to the partition*
-        * Linux device tree (*.dts*) -files inside a partition can be automatically compiled and replaced with the un-compiled file
+        * Linux Device Tree (*.dts*) -files inside a partition can be automatically compiled and replaced with the un-compiled file
         * Compressed files (*e.g. "tar.gz"*) containing for instance the Linux *rootfs* can be unzipped and automatically added to the partition
 	* **To add the following to a deployable and shareable image file**
 		* Custom bootloader configuration